A common question as summer approaches is cold brew vs iced coffee, which is better?

 What is Iced Coffee?

 The major points of difference in the iced coffee vs cold brew competition are time and taste.
 The major advantage of iced coffee over cold brew is that it can be made in 5 minutes rather than 12+ hours.
 So if you feel like it you simply make it and there is no rigmarole.
-Similarly, many specialty coffee fans have edged towards iced coffee as it showcases the flavour profiles of different coffee beans more than cold brew.
-Our favourite way to make iced coffee is the one shown below with the Kalita Wave.
+Similarly, many specialty coffee fans have edged towards iced coffee as it showcases the flavor profiles of different coffee beans more than cold brew.
+Our favorite way to make iced coffee is the one shown below with the Kalita Wave.

 Cold Brew vs Iced Coffee: The Verdict